At the end of the book, the epilogue neatly ties all the

 You never need to carry more than you can hold

-And while you're out there gettin' where you're gettin' to
+And while you're out there gettin' where you're

 I hope you know somebody loves you